Toxic Broadheads Review | The Inside Information

 - GrizzTrick broadhead, 1.25 inches of diameter and 2.5 inches of cut

 In terms of penetration, you would think, “Man, with 4 inches of cut, there’s no way that’s going to penetrate well through MDF and rubber foam mat and ballistic gel.”
 But it actually did.
-It didn’t penetrate as well as some broadheads, but for 4 inches of cut, it penetrated pretty well.
+It didn’t penetrate as well as some other broadheads, but for 4 inches of cut, it penetrated pretty well.

 But the durability… not so good.

 So, all of that means is that the blades are not super durable, and you saw that in the steel plate test, as they got pretty dinged-up and bent just in the 22-gauge steel plate.
 And, while I have certainly had broadheads do much better, I have not seen another broadhead do this poorly in a 22-gauge steel plate.